OrensteinLab/PrimerDesigner/README.md

 ## Introduction

 This repository contains the source code for PrimerDesigner, a tool designed to find the most efficient primer set with complete coverage and no cross hybridization risk for protein synthesis using assembly PCR.
-It accompanies the paper titled "PrimerDesigner: Designing efficient primers for protein synthesis without cross-hybridization."
+It accompanies the paper titled "PrimerDesigner: Designing efficient primers for synthesizing large protein libraries without cross-hybridization".

 ![alt text](https://github.com/OrensteinLab/PrimerDesigner/blob/main/primer_design_illustration.png)